EcrituresNumeriques/stylo/docs/src/en/preview.md

+---
-# Preview and annotate an article
+title: Preview and annotate an article
 ---

 ## Preview

 It is possible to preview a Stylo article in HTML with a default layout.

 To preview an article, it is possible: